opiproject/opi-prov-life/COORDINATION.md

 ### PLDM State sensors - PLDM

-Note: PLDM is over MTCP which can be caried over i2C, serial, USB and other physical connections
+Note: PLDM is over MTCP which can be caried over I2C, I3C, PCIe VDM, serial, USB and other physical connections

 Useful State definitions